bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 ### Updating user evaluations in real-time

+By default, the SDK checks the Bucketeer server for flag changes on a schedule set by `pollingInterval`.
+This is called polling, so a change can take a while to reach your app.

-Instead of waiting for the next poll, the SDK can keep a connection open to the Bucketeer server and apply flag changes as soon as they happen, using [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) (SSE).
+With real-time updates, the SDK keeps a connection open to the Bucketeer server, and the server sends each flag change as soon as it happens.
+This connection uses [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) (SSE).

 This feature requires the JavaScript client SDK `v2.7.0` or later and Bucketeer `v2.3.0` or later.